arfc/saltproc/scripts/README.md

 ## Scripts
-This directory contains various scripts to help you with
+This directory contains various scripts to help you set-up and analyze results of your SaltProc simulations.

 ### `xsdata`
 The script in this directory downloads and processes the JEFF